 - Stretchable, breathable and durable

-- Help keep you dry, cool and comfortable
+- Help keep you dry and comfortable across a range of temperatures

 - Can be hot